USING DSPSOUND ARCHIVESHARE

 If you click on "Help", you will get a help text describing how the program works.

-When you are saving, the sound will be named after the program used to gererate or edit it, and it will be placed in the mixer-window on the track that you have chosen (marked with yellow), and at the insertion point.
+When you are saving, the sound will be placed in the mixer-window on the track that you have chosen (marked with yellow), and at the insertion point.
 To move the insertion point, you click in the mixer-window.
-This is also how you can change tracks.
+This is also how you can change in between tracks.

 Loading sounds into the program

-Click on "Open soundfile" in the Filemenu, and you will get a window where you can select sounds from you harddisk.
+Click on "Open soundfile" in the Filemenu, and you will get a window where you can select sounds from your harddisk.

 In order to get sounds from NOTAM's library, go here.
 Download the sounds to your computer using a browser, and use "Open soundfile" in the file menu.